bthcode/lldb-plot/README.md

 # lldb-plot
 Plotting Utilities for LLDB

 This is a basic set of commands for plotting from lldb.
+It also includes the ability to save arbitary buffers to mat files.

 For a more mature set of plotting utilities for gdb, see: